 I got a small branzino, serving two, to bake in a foil parcel.
 It’s eyes were lovely and clear.
 An easy assessment of how fresh the fish is.
 I’m bringing this dish to the virtual potluck at IHCC this week.
-This recipe comes from The River Cottage Fish Book by Huge Fearnley-Whittingstall.
+Moreover, this recipe comes from The River Cottage Fish Book by Huge Fearnley-Whittingstall.
 The book is presented as a definitive guide to sourcing and cooking sustainable fish and shellfish.
 It says that right on the cover of the book.
-As you turn the pages, it seems evident that everything you want to know about fish can be found in this thick 600-page book.
+While you turn the pages, it seems evident that everything you want to know about fish can be found in this thick 600-page book.
 In the first chapter, Hugh starts by explaining how fish is good for you.

 The known direct health benefits of eating oily fish include a reduced risk of heart attack and type 2 diabetes; lower blood pressure and cholesterol level….
 Current research into how omega-3s affect the human brain, and thus human behavior….
 Essential fatty acids are necessary for optimal brain function.